NahoiLartem/NYT2/README.md

 Shiny is a web application framework for R and it's usually run from R studio.

 First, you will need to have R and R-Studio installed.
-In addition, you will also need the following packages which can be installed from the R studio console.
+In addition, you will also need the following packages which can be installed through the R studio console.
 > -  install.packages('shiny')
 > - install.packages('leaflet')
 > - install.packages('shinydashboard')